chineduCoded/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile Move the file betty from /tmp/ to /tmp/my_first_directory.
 8-firstdelete - Delete the file betty.
 The file betty is in /tmp/my_first_directory Delete directory my_first_directory
+10-back - Write a script that changes the working directory to the previous one.